 The former mansion of Enrique Lage and his Italian singer wife, Gabriella Besanzoni, Parque Lage is now a visual arts school and restaurant open to the public.
-Surrounded by the Atlantic Forest and regularly visited by the jungle’s inhabitants such as monkeys and exotic birds, the mansion makes a serene setting in which to enjoy a hearty lunch.
+Surrounded by the Atlantic Forest and regularly visited by jungle inhabitants such as monkeys and exotic birds, the mansion makes a serene setting in which to enjoy a hearty lunch.

 The skeleton of a former mansion makes an impressive host for this public park and cultural center.
-Its location in Santa Teresa allows visitors to enjoy the casual-style restaurants and bars in this bohemian area of Rio, before heading to Parque das Ruinas to enjoy the various temporary art exhibitions and the stunning views over Guanabara Bay.
+Its location in Santa Teresa allows visitors to enjoy the low-key restaurants and bars in this bohemian area of Rio, before heading to Parque das Ruinas to enjoy the various temporary art exhibitions and the stunning views over Guanabara Bay.

 This idyllic retreat is just a short boat trip away from the city center and is known for its tranquil setting.
 The island of Ilha Paqueta is fringed with quiet beaches and traditional bars that cater to visitors who stop by to enjoy a city getaway minutes from Rio.
-With a strict no-motor rule, transport around the island is simply on foot, by bike, or on horseback.
+With a strict no-motor rule, transport around the island is simply on foot, by bike or on horseback.

 The striking postmodern architecture of MAM stands out against its peaceful surroundings in Flamengo Park.
 The museum contains an impressive collection of modern art from significant Brazilian artists such as Bruno Giorgi and Maria Martins, as well as exhibitions of important international artists.

 Vidigal represents the most successful outcome of Rio’s 2011 favela pacification projects.
-Nowadays, it is home to upcoming bars, musicians, artists, and fashion designers, while its creativity and artistic vibe define the community as Rio’s current hotspot.
+Nowadays, it is home to upcoming bars, musicians, artists, and fashion designers, while its creative and artistic vibe define the community as Rio’s current hotspot.
 From Vidigal, you can reach the summit of the Dois Irmaos peaks and enjoy the superb views over the city before heading to Alto Vidigal at the top of the favela for some of Rio’s best music and parties.

-Rio’s military base is also home to a fascinating museum that explores the history of Brazilian military and its involvement in world affairs throughout the years.
+Rio’s military base is also home to a fascinating museum that explores the history of the Brazilian military and its involvement in world affairs throughout the years.
 It’s also home to Confeitaria Colombo, an elegant café with exceptional food options and delicious coffees.
-Take a seat outside to enjoy the pleasant views of Copacabana beach and the ocean.
+Take a seat outside to enjoy the pleasant views of Copacabana Beach and the ocean.

-Tucked away in the heart of the Tijuca Forest, this breathtaking waterfall can be accessed by intrepid travellers who veer off the main Estrada Vista Chinesa road to take the short hike through exotic vegetation.
+Tucked away in the heart of the Tijuca Forest, this breathtaking waterfall can be accessed by intrepid travelers who veer off the main Estrada da Vista Chinesa road to take the short hike through exotic vegetation.
 Small enough to stand under, the waterfall sees many a visitor take a shower under the bracingly cold waters before lazing in the pool in front with views over the forest canopies.

 The striking futurist architecture of the Museum of Tomorrow is a startling contrast to the scenic port surroundings, making it one of the most photographed places in Rio.
-The museum takes a fascinating walk through ideas and concepts of sustainability and explores future possibilities of our planet using interactive displays and colourful imagery.
+The museum takes a fascinating walk through ideas and concepts of sustainability and explores future possibilities of our planet using interactive displays and colorful imagery.

 One of the most famous attractions in Rio, Sugarloaf Mountain is accessible by cable car and offers extraordinary views over Rio and the seemingly endless ocean.
 During the day, the views can stretch for miles, yet the real joy is witnessing this scene at sunset.